zt-iot/rabbit/proverif_local_facts.md

 or release of the unchanged control state for another guard attempt where applicable.
 It must not execute the failed branch body or export its fresh bindings.
 Blocking on an input can retain the control token indefinitely.
-These are accepted additional stopping paths, subject to the preservation conditions below.
+These are accepted additional stopping paths, under the atomicity assumption below.

 Apply these rules to `case`, `assume`, `repeat`, and `until`.
 Alternative branches use nondeterministic selection, with the existing private control